Introductory Level Courses

 Honors Thesis: PHL 420

 Philosophy courses can also be found on the UMass Dartmouth Catalog Server.
 We anticpate updates to our catalog list of course offerings in the 2011-2012 academic year.
-If you have any questions regarding courses taught in the Philosophy Department, please contact the chairperson, Prof. Timothy Nulty.
+If you have any questions regarding courses taught in the Philosophy Department, please contact the either co-chairs, Prof. Timothy Nulty or Prof. Maureen Eckert

 Please follow these steps to view all Philosophy catalog courses: